The Delights of River Cruising

 PR: When you’re on an ocean cruise you sail around the outside of the country and if you stop at ports, they’re big sea ports.
 On river cruises, you can step ashore and immediately be immersed in the country or the town that you’re in.
 On a ship that holds 4,000-5,000 passengers, when you dock it takes a long time to unload that many people, you’ve lost two hours you could’ve spent ashore.
 That doesn’t happen on river ships.
 Everyone can get on and off in a very short time, and that’s very important.

-AC: I went with my 81-year-old mother along the Rhine.
+AC: I went with my 81-year-old mother on a Rhine river cruise.
 The ship literally stops at the bottom of the town or the village where you are.
 You step off the ship and you’re in the town square.
 If she was on an ocean ship, she’d have had to go down steps, she’d have had to get on a bus, and there might be a tender if you can’t dock somewhere…

 The other thing is that river boats tend to stay much later in port [than ocean ships] so you can often go out and explore the night life there.
 You can go and have a meal out should you wish.
 It gives you the opportunity to really discover a place.